Invest in Cambodia, Entrepreneurship, and Opportunities

 - 100% Ownership of Foreign Company

-You might think it would be difficult to open and startup a Cambodian Company – but every entrepreneur I spoke with mentioned how it was relatively painless, and that within a month they were set up with an LLC, a bank account, and an office space.
+You might think it would be difficult to open and start up a Cambodian Company – but every entrepreneur I spoke with mentioned how it was relatively painless, and that within a month they were set up with an LLC, a bank account, and an office space.

-Others explained that when they went to a one stop service center – they said to come back when you are profitable, because there is no point in getting legally set up, as there is very slim chance you will ever be hassled.
+Others explained that when they went to a one-stop service center – they said to come back when you are profitable because there is no point in getting legally set up, as there is very slim chance you will ever be hassled.

 When asked about the sense of corruption – all explained that they heard it was a problem for some businesses, but it never happened to them.
 The president of a privately held bank that I met with told me this statement about corruption was true in a sense, but many times those on the “take” knew who to hassle, and who to stay away from.
-The general sense was that foreign companies (particularly those who are not well understood, and may get their profits from the internet) are largely ignored by the both methods of official and unofficial taxation.
+The general sense was that foreign companies (particularly those who are not well understood and may get their profits from the internet) are largely ignored by both methods of official and unofficial taxation.

 Should be noted that all seemed to enjoy the lifestyle in Cambodia.
-There is a relatively large French expatriate community – and its seems to be easy for members of this community to integrate with local friends, food and lifestyle.
+There is a relatively large French expatriate community – and it seems to be easy for members of this community to integrate with local friends, food and lifestyle.
 No one I spoke with seemed to have any plans of living.
 It was Cambodia for the long haul.
 Perhaps not a place to plant a strategic flag…

 The bottom line is this: as is with many emerging economies in Asia – just being there, with experience and balls to start a business in an unsure environment gives you an advantage.
 The tax is low, the money is there, and its damn exciting.